 The City Recorder is responsible for accepting and verifying filing materials for nominations or petitions; preparing and submitting proposed ballot titles to the County Clerk; preparing, posting and publishing election notices.

 City Recorders keep all city election records, including petitions and the necessary forms filed by candidates for city elected office or citizens proposing city measures.

 In addition to being the City’s Elections Officer, the City Recorder is the Clerk of the Council and the Records Manager, maintaining and distributing the Springfield City Code, Charter, ordinances and resolutions.
 As the City’s Records’ Manager, the City Recorder coordinates public records requests and is responsible for the maintenance, preservation and retention of city documents to ensure compliance with State records law.

-To request copies of public records from the City Recorder, fill out the General Public Records Request Form, Police Records Request Form or Fire Report Request Form (If you are using Google Chrome as your internet browser, please save the form to your computer and then click the submit button) and submit it to the City Recorder in person, by email, or by mail (contact information is listed below).
+To request copies of public records from the City Recorder, fill out the General Public Records Request, Police Records Request Form or Fire Report Request Form (If you are using Google Chrome as your internet browser, please save the form to your computer and then click the submit button) and submit it to the City Recorder in person, by email, or by mail (contact information is listed below).
 This form is available online or in the City Manager’s Office at 225 Fifth Street, Springfield, Oregon.